simonspa/ansible-role-eudaq/README.md

 ### EUDAQ2 source and target

 * `eudaq_repository: "https://github.com/eudaq/eudaq.git"` - Git repository to fetch EUDAQ2 code from.
-Replace with your own repostory if you have additional code which is not contained in the main EUDAQ2 repository.
+Replace with your own repository if you have additional code which is not contained in the main EUDAQ2 repository.
 * `eudaq_branch: v2.4.3` - EUDAQ2 version or Git branch to be deployed.
 The configured branch or tag has to exist in the selected repository.
 * `eudaq_build_folder: /tmp/eudaq2` - Temporary folder for building EUDAQ2 on the target machine.
 * `eudaq_install_folder: /usr/local` - Target installation folder of EUDAQ2 on the target machine.